 With the AVX golf ball, you will get all the benefits of using the most popular premium golf balls with the option to launch it lower and have less spin off the driver, woods, and long irons.
 However, you will not lose the feel around the greens.

-There are slight differences between the 2018 AVX and the 2020 AVX that Titleist believes will assist golfers to get the most out of the ball.
-These changes are not significant and will only be noticeable to the absolute best golfers.
+There are slight differences between the 2020 AVX and the 2022 AVX that Titleist believes will assist golfers to get the most out of the ball.
+These changes are insignificant and will only be noticeable to the best golfers.

 The Callaway Chrome Soft is the biggest competitor to the Titleist AVX and produces a remarkably similar spin rate and distance of the driver and irons.
-The Chrome soft is very slightly harder than the AVX off the putter face.
+The Chrome Soft is slightly harder than the AVX off the putter face.
 If you’re unsure, take our easy quiz to find out which golf ball is for you.

 Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
 His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.